sobolevna/php-circuit/README.md

 StructuredConnection: connection that can connect StructuredElements.
 It contains connection between EntryPoints.
 Only EntryPoints with the same type (or if one type extends another) can be connected
 ComplexEntity: StructuredEntity with more than 3 elements
 ComplexElement: Element that extends ComplexEntity
 ComplexConnection: connection that can connect ComplexElements.
 It tries to connect every EntryPoint of each ComplexElement with another one's using rules of StructuredConnection
+State: remembers previous State
+Handler: gets a State and returns next one
+Process: has a State and uses Handlers
+...
+ComplexState is an Element
+ComplexHandler is a Connection
 Container: can contain any object and use it
-Processor: can handle Processable
-Process: structured dataflow
 Circuit: implements all of it

 Problems:
-* Structure Building
 * Processes
 * Element accessing
 * Practical usage